-The simple answer is yes you can, there is nothing stopping you from cancelling your life insurance.
+The simple answer is yes you can, nothing is stopping you from cancelling your life insurance.
+If you are wondering whether you should cancel your life insurance, there are a few things you should consider before you do.
 In this article, we explain how to cancel your life insurance, what will happen if you cancel your life insurance policy, how to reinstate a cancelled life insurance plan and a few things you should consider before you decide to cancel your life insurance.

 How to cancel a life insurance policy

 The simplest way to cancel your life insurance policy is to cancel the direct debit with your bank.
 Most banks allow you to cancel direct debits online and so theoretically, cancelling your life insurance is a 2-minute job.
 Make sure that you are cancelling the correct direct debit, you can do this by checking the direct debit reference, as it will usually match your policy number.
-Life insurance premiums are paid monthly in advance and so you will usually be covered for 30 days after your last premium was collected from your account.
+Life insurance premiums are paid monthly in advance and so you will usually be covered for 30 days after your last premium payment was collected from your account.

 Following the cancellation of your direct debit, the insurance company will normally write to you to advise that they were unable to collect the life insurance premiums; you can either contact them using the details on the letter to confirm the cancellation, or you can simply ignore the letter.
 An insurance company will usually try and collect premiums once after it is missed but if you did not intend to cancel your direct debit, it is best to call the insurance company to avoid your policy lapsing.
 See below for the specific rules each insurance company uses for missed premiums.

 Can you cancel a life insurance policy at any time?